 distanceFromReference1

-This field indicates the measured distance between UE and the moving reference locations of the serving cell if the conditional handover is based on condEventD2.
+This field indicates the distance between UE and the moving reference locations of the serving cell if the conditional handover for NTN is based on condEventD2.
 Each step represents 50m.
-The actual distance shall be rounded down to the nearest step value (i.e., FLOOR(actual distance[m] / 50)).
+The actual measured distance shall be rounded down to the nearest lower step value.
+If the UE is within 50m of the moving reference location, the UE shall report a value of 0.
 The maximum value is 65535, which indicates a distance equal to or greater than 65535 multiplied by 50m.

 [Comments]: